Fabiownsky/Powershell-Network-Tester/README.md

 - [x] Add a custom user time parameter `-t`
 - [ ] Add custom ping server
+- [ ] Add a complete pinging configuration
 - [ ] Add a simple and a more exhaustive log

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).